Masters of the Universe: Current and other recent Masters of the Universe properties

+Netflix animated series (2021–2024)

-New animated series – Masters of the Universe: Revelation (2021)
+Masters of the Universe: Revelation and Revolution (2021–2024)

-In August 2019, Kevin Smith announced at the 2019 Power Con that he and Netflix were developing a new series titled Masters of the Universe: Revelation that will be a direct sequel to He-Man and the Masters of the Universe.
+In August 2019, Kevin Smith announced at the 2019 Power Con that he and Netflix were developing a new series titled Masters of the Universe: Revelation that was proposed to be a direct sequel to the original He-Man and the Masters of the Universe animated series.

-On February 14, 2020, the full voice cast was confirmed, which includes Mark Hamill providing the voice for Skeletor, Chris Wood voicing Prince Adam and He-Man, Sarah Michelle Gellar as Teela, and Lena Headey as Evil-Lyn.
+On February 14, 2020, the full voice cast was confirmed, which included Mark Hamill providing the voice for Skeletor, Chris Wood voicing Prince Adam and He-Man, Sarah Michelle Gellar as Teela, and Lena Headey as Evil-Lyn.
 The series features many characters never before seen in animated form, such as Scareglow, Blast-Attak, Andra and He-Ro; incorporating a wide range of Masters of the Universe lore over its long history and varied incarnations.

 The first 5 episodes made its debut on Netflix on July 23, 2021, with the remaining 5 releasing on November 23, 2021.
-In June 2022, during Netflix's Geeked Week 2022, a sequel to the series titled Masters of the Universe: Revolution was announced.
-In March 2023, it was announced that Melissa Benoist would replace Geller as Teela for Revolution.

-Dark Horse Comics (2021)

-Masters of the Universe released a prequel comic series to the Masters of the Universe Revelation animated series on Netflix, with the first issue released on July 7, 2021.
+A third season titled Masters of the Universe: Revolution premiered on Netflix in January 2024, concluding the series after 5 additional episodes.

-He-Man and the Masters of the Universe (2021 CGI revival)
+He-Man and the Masters of the Universe – 2021 CGI revival

-In December 2019, it was announced that in addition to their other series, Netflix will also be developing a new Masters of the Universe series using CGI animation.
-With Rob David developing the series, producing it alongside Adam Bonnett, Christopher Keenan, Jeff Matsuda and Susan Corbin.
-Bryan Q. Miller will serve as story editor on the series.
-Animation services are being provided by House of Cool and CGCG Inc.
+In December 2019, it was announced that Netflix would be developing a new Masters of the Universe series using CGI animation.
+Rob David developed the series, producing it alongside Adam Bonnett, Christopher Keenan, Jeff Matsuda and Susan Corbin, while Bryan Q. Miller served as the story editor on the series.
+Animation services were provided by House of Cool and CGCG Inc.

+Aimed at a younger audience, the series featured an updated storyline and a new stylized take on the characters and the world of Eternia.
+It ran for three seasons with 26 episodes from September 2021 to August 2022, and was accompanied by a toyline from Mattel.

-2026 reboot film
+2026 live-action reboot film and web series

+Masters of the Universe 2026 film

+A second live-action film based on the Masters of the Universe franchise was released on June 5, 2026 and directed by Travis Knight for Amazon MGM Studios and Mattel Films.
+The film depicts a ten-year-old Prince Adam sent to his mother's home planet of Earth and separated from his Power Sword.
+Once the sword is retrieved, Adam returns to Eternia two decades later to become He-Man, and team-up with his friends and allies against the evil forces of Skeletor.

+Nicholas Galitzine stars as He-Man, Camila Mendes as Teela, Alison Brie as Evil-Lyn, Idris Elba as Man-at-Arms, and Jared Leto as Skeletor.
+Though praised by many fans and critics, the box office for the theatrical release proved to be disappointing, however the film reached the top spot globally on the Amazon Prime streaming service shortly after its' release to the platform on July 22, 2026.